The New Territories Travel Guide

 One of the most popular settlements to visit is Sai Kung, which contains a range of amenities and is a good gateway to the wilder areas.
 Sha Tin is also worth visiting for the Hong Kong Heritage Museum, 10,000 Buddhas Monastery and popular Sha Tin Racecourse; and Tai Po offers the Man Mo Temple and Waterfront Park.

-Eating out in the New Territories means more authentic Cantonese cuisine, well-suited to adventurous palates.
+Eating out in the New Territories means authentic Cantonese cuisine, well-suited to adventurous palates.
 The Tai Po Hui Market has a number of small stalls, while Hang Heung is a well-known Chinese bakery in Yuen Long.
-For more familiar or westernised food, Sai Kung has a number of visitor-friendly restaurants and pubs.
+For more familiar or westernised food, Sai Kung has a number of foreigner-friendly restaurants and pubs.
 Shopping is less of a focus in the New Territories, but Tai Po and Sha Tin have enough shopping malls to satisfy bargain hunters.

 Become our The New Territories Travel Expert